 Fly fisherman will find freshwater and saltwater fishing – striper fishing heats up in the summer on Casco Bay and its tributaries.
 Those heading to the Mountains and Lakes region will find optimum fishing grounds at Maine’s largest lakes, including Moosehead, Sebago, and the Rangeley area’s Rangeley Lake and Mooselookmeguntic, prime spots for landlocked salmon, togue, brook trout and smallmouth bass.
 Those targeting Maine rivers will find opportunities for smallmouth bass and various trout species on the Androscoggin and theKennebec.

-Casco Bay is also ideal for catching a charter fishing boat, like Bluefin Tuna Adventures, and heading to the most promising waters to fish for mackerel, striped bass or bluefish – some anglers haul in massive Bluefin tuna, a sight to see.
+Casco Bay is also ideal for catching a charter fishing boat, and heading to the most promising waters to fish for mackerel, striped bass, bluefish, and more.

 More outdoor adventures